Skip to main content

 Frequently Asked Questions

-Garrison: Archangel is a action game.
+Garrison: Archangel is a fighting game with anime theme.

 Garrison: Archangel is available on PC and Windows.